19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 the tribunal may order that such claims be heard at the same time.

-(2) The power conferred by this secton may be exercised by a tribunal notwithstanding that the hearing of one or more the claims has begun.
+(2) The power conferred by this section may be exercised by a tribunal notwithstanding that the hearing of one or more of the claims has begun.

 [23